oracc/oracc-rest/README.md

 - OS X: `pkill -f elasticsearch`
 - Ubuntu: `sudo systemctl stop elasticsearch`

+### Prevent automatic updates of Elasticsearch on Ubuntu

+Occasionally, Elasticsearch may get updated on Ubuntu automatically.

+To stop ElasticSearch automatically updating and becoming incompatible with the installed ICU plugin, run:

+- Ubuntu: `sudo apt-mark hold elasticsearch`

+If you run into a situation where Elasticsearch has been updated on the server then the analysis-icu plugin may no longer be compatible.
+In this case, you will need to update the analysis-icu plugin using the following steps: 1. stop the current Elasticsearch service, 2. remove the analysis-icu plugin (see instructions above), 3.
+Reinstall the analysis-icu plugin (see instructions above), 4.
+Start the Elasticsearch service.

 ### Troubleshooting

 If there are any issues, try the following:

 Check Elasticsearch status: `systemctl status elasticsearch.service` Check Elasticsearch logs: `sudo nano /var/log/elasticsearch/elasticsearch.log`.

-Occasionally, Elasticsearch may get updated on Ubuntu.
-If this happens then the analysis-icu plugin may no longer be compatible.
-In this case, you will need to update the analysis-icu plugin using the following steps: 1. stop the current Elasticsearch service, 2. remove the analysis-icu plugin (see instructions above), 3.
-Reinstall the analysis-icu plugin (see instructions above), 4.
-Start the Elasticsearch service.

 ---